 What should I do if a collection company won't remove a collection that is in error despite providing written proof?

 If you've already disputed a collection account with Experian and the collection agency determined that it should remain on your credit report, there are a couple of things you can do:

 - Add a statement of dispute.
-When you disagree with the results of a dispute, you can request that a statement of dispute be added to your credit report.
+When you disagree with the results of a dispute, you have the right to request that a statement of dispute be added to your credit report.
 The statement of dispute explains why you disagree.
 It tells your side of the story.

 - Contact the collection agency.
 If you have not yet spoken with the collection agency directly, contact them to ask why they feel the account should remain on your credit report.
 If the written proof came from the original creditor, you may want to contact them as well.
 If they agree that the account was sent to collections in error, they can speak to the collection agency on your behalf.

 How to Dispute an Error on Your Report

 If you have a collection account on your credit report that you believe is in error and you have not yet disputed it with Experian, take these steps to get the information corrected:

 - You have the right to dispute the information with Experian.
 The fastest way to dispute inaccurate information is through Experian's online Dispute Center.
 Be specific about why the item is inaccurate and include any documentation you may have that supports your dispute.
 You can submit documents online or send them by mail.
 If mailing your document, please send a copy and keep the original.